Commercial content | 18+ | T&C's Apply

 The Viking image has been the Doncaster Rovers football crest since, though it has undergone a number of minor changes.
 In the 1990’s, the Viking image was coloured gold.
 The Doncaster Rovers badge then featured a new style Yorkshire rose and a slightly altered Viking image.

-The current Doncaster Rovers crest features a Viking in gold with a red and white shield incorporating the club’s initials and a Yorkshire white rose.
+The next Doncaster Rovers crest featured a Viking in gold with a red and white shield incorporating the club’s initials and a Yorkshire white rose.

 The Doncaster Rovers colours are famous for being red and white.
 Doncaster Rovers kit colours of red and white have been used since 1885, though in a variety of styles.

 The first Doncaster Rovers kit featured a blue shirt worn with a gold cross, white shorts and blue socks.
 In 1883, the gold cross was removed and in 1884, the club kit changed to half blue half white shirts worn with white shorts and blue socks.